 Update: Moffitt Library is closed for seismic work, but most other libraries are open.
 Learn more.

-The Bioscience & Natural Resources Library cookbook collections are located in three areas of the library: the Locked Case for rare and special cookbooks, the Cookbooks collection on the south side of the main floor - these books consist of recipes for all types of cooking, and the Stacks, these books include social history, local culture, and recipes.
+The Bioscience, Natural Resources & Public Health Library cookbook collections are located in three areas of the library: the Locked Case for rare and special cookbooks, the Cookbooks collection on the south side of the main floor - these books consist of recipes for all types of cooking, and the 3rd Floor Mezzanine - these books include social history, local culture, and recipes.

-Ken Albala’s Food Cultures of the World Encyclopedia and the Cambridge World History of Food Bloomsbury’s Cultural History of Food in six volumes and key chapters from Food History: Critical and Primary Source.
+Includes: Food Cultures of the World Encyclopedia, the Cambridge World History of Food, Bloomsbury’s Cultural History of Food and chapters from Food History: Critical and Primary Source.
 Image collections including the Culinary Arts Museum, USA and the Metropolitan Museum of Art, USA."